olebeck/psvpfstools/README.md

 To use it pass path to the file with --f00d_cache option.

-When using --f00d_url option you will get an `F00D cache` output that you can copy to a cache file.
+When using the native F00D service you will get an `F00D cache` output that you can copy to a cache file.

 Two types of files are allowed: